 The lagoon forms part of Undalla Creek, so you can cast a line for a yellowbelly, jewfish, and even a yabby or two.

-Set up camp on the banks of the lagoon or at the free camping and caravanning bitumen site, which has shower and toilet facilities, as well as barbeque and picnic areas.
+Set up camp on the banks of the lagoon or at the camping and caravanning bitumen site, which has shower and toilet facilities, as well as barbeque and picnic areas.

 If you’re a landlubber through and through, take your pooch for a walk along the scenic trail beginning at the lagoon before circling the Memorial Park.